 Tests and diagnosis

 Diabetic retinopathy is best diagnosed with a dilated eye exam.
-For this exam, your eye doctor will place drops in your eyes that make your pupils open widely for several hours.
+For this exam, your eye doctor will place drops in your eyes that make your pupils open widely.
 This allows your doctor to get a better view inside your eye.
-The drops may cause your close vision to be blurry until they wear off.
+The drops may cause your close vision to be blurry until they wear off several hours later.

 During the exam, your eye doctor will look for: